satyamshreasth/satyamshreasth-demo2/README.md

 # satyamshreasth-demo2
-This is my second repository
+This is my second git repository
+Author - satyam shreasth